cedric-v/cedric-v/src/en/workshops/clarte.md

         <div>
           <h3 class="font-semibold text-[#0A6BCE] mb-2">Workshop participation</h3>
           <p class="text-[#0f172a]/80">
-            On the day, you participate in the 60-minute session via videoconference with the group.
+            On the day, you participate in the 60-minute session via videoconference with the small group.
           </p>
         </div>
       </div>